vturovets/api-description-tool/README.md

-Here’s a complete, ready-to-paste `README.md` for your repo.

----

 # API Description Tool

 Convert **OpenAPI 3.x YAML** into clean, human-readable **Params / Request Body / Response Body** tables in **CSV** or **Excel**.
 Designed so both technical and non-technical folks can read your API specs quickly — and so you can keep them updated fast after each epic.